AztecProtocol/aztec-packages/docs/docs/dev_docs/getting_started/quickstart.md

 This quickstart walks you through installing the Sandbox, deploying your first Noir contract, and verifying its execution!

+## Sandbox Contents

+The sandbox contains a local ethereum instance running [Anvil](https://book.getfoundry.sh/anvil/), a local instance of the Aztec rollup, an aztec private execution client for handling user transactions and state, and, if using Docker, an (Otterscan)[https://github.com/otterscan/otterscan] block explorer for the local ethereum network.

 ## Requirements

 - Node.js >= v18 (recommend installing with [nvm](https://github.com/nvm-sh/nvm))